dkorotych/contacts/modules/android-app/readme.md

 To build application using Maven, follow next steps:

 1. Install Android SDK and update it.
+1. Create environment variable `ANDROID_HOME`, which points to directory, that contains Android SDK.
 1. Build project using command `mvn clean package`.
 1. Deploy application using command `mvn android:deploy`.